Muslim conquest of the Iberian Peninsula: Aftermath and consequences

 The population of al-Andalus, especially local nobles who aspired to a share in power, began to embrace Islam and the Arabic language.
-However, the majority of the population remained Christian (using the Mozarabic Rite), and Latin (Mozarabic) remained the principal language until the 11th century.
-Historian Jessica Coope of University of Nebraska argues that the pre-modern Islamic conquest was unlike Christianization because the latter was "imposed on everyone as part of a negotiated surrender, and thus lacked the element of personal conviction that modern ideas about religious faith would require" while conquest of dar al-harb was not motivated by a goal of converting the population to Islam, but by the belief that everyone was better off under Islamic rule.
+However, the majority of the population remained Christians using the Mozarabic Rite, and Latin (Mozarabic) remained the principal language until the 11th century.
+The historian Jessica Coope of the University of Nebraska–Lincoln argues that the pre-modern Islamic conquest was unlike Christianization because the latter was "imposed on everyone as part of a negotiated surrender, and thus lacked the element of personal conviction that modern ideas about religious faith would require", but the conquest of Dar al-Harb was motivated not by a goal of converting the population to Islam but by the belief that everyone was better off under Islamic rule.

 Abd ar-Rahman I founded an independent dynasty that survived until the 11th century.
 That line was succeeded by a variety of short and small emirates (taifas) unable to stop the push of the expanding northern Christian kingdoms.
-The Almoravids (1086–1094) and the Almohads (1146–1173) occupied al-Andalus next, and the Marinids in 1269, but that could not prevent the fragmentation of Muslim-ruled territory.
+The Almoravids (1086–1094) and the Almohads (1146–1173) occupied al-Andalus, followed by the Marinids in 1269, but that could not prevent the fragmentation of Muslim-ruled territory.
 The last Muslim emirate, Granada, was defeated by the armies of Castile (successor to Asturias) and Aragon under Isabella and Ferdinand in 1492.
 The last wave of expulsions of Spaniards of Muslim descent took place in 1614.

 Chronology

-As discussed above, much of the traditional narrative of the Conquest is more legend than reliable history.
+As discussed above, much of the traditional narrative of the Umayyad Conquest of the Iberian Peninsula is more legend than reliable history.
 Some of the key events and the stories around them are outlined below.